 Actual Sales Tax Expenses

-You can make it easier on yourself by saving your receipts and maintaining a spreadsheet if you have the discipline to enter the sales tax from each receipt on a regular basis and keep a running tally.
-Otherwise, you'll be faced with a mountain of receipts at tax time, faced with the odious challenge of adding them all up.
+You can make it easier on yourself by saving your receipts and maintaining a spreadsheet.
+Be disciplined about entering the sales tax from each receipt regularly to keep a running tally that's easy to reference at tax time.
+Otherwise, you'll be faced with a mountain of receipts that must all be added up when you prepare your tax return.

-Or consider a personal finance app for your smartphone – many allow you to snap pictures of your receipts and will keep track of them for you as you spend and collect them.
+As an alternative to a spreadsheet, you can use a personal finance app to keep track of what you spend.
+Many allow you to snap pictures of your receipts and will keep track of them for you as you spend and collect them.

 Tax Planning Using the Sales Tax Deduction

-People who claim the sales tax deduction don't have to report state income tax refunds as taxable income the following year, so if your sales tax deduction is about the same as your income tax deduction would be, you'll probably come out ahead by taking the sales tax deduction.
+Some people who claim the state and local income tax deduction must report their state income tax refunds as taxable income on their returns in the following year.
+This isn't the case if you claim the sales tax deduction, so you might come out ahead over the long term by taking the sales tax deduction if your sales tax deduction is about the same as your income tax deduction.

 A Special Rule for Married Couples Filing Separately